 The importance of preventative dental care is indisputable.
-With advances in dentistry, dental insurance assistance, and an abundance of affordable appointments, there are multiple opportunities to take the necessary steps to protect your oral health.
+With advances in dentistry, dental insurance assistance, and great, affordable appointments, multiple opportunities exist to protect oral health.
 Regular check-ups allow early detection and prompt treatment of dental problems.

-Remember the good old adage “Prevention is better than cure?”
+Remember the excellent adage “Prevention is better than cure?”
 More than anything, it applies aptly to dental problems.
-Read this article to discover the five reasons why regular dental check-ups are essential.
+Read this article to discover why regular dental check-ups are essential.

 1) To Prevent Gum Diseases